braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/voucherify.md

 To set up an automatic workflow with Braze and Voucherify, [visit a Voucherify step-by-step tutorial](https://support.voucherify.io/article/19-how-does-the-distribution-manager-work).
 {% endtab %}
 {% endtabs %}
-### Step 3: use custom attribute with code in braze campaigns
+### Step 3: Use custom attribute with code in Braze campaigns
 ![CUSTOM ATTRIBUTE ASSIGNED]({% image_buster /assets/img/voucherify-custom-attribute.png %}){: style="float:right;max-width:30%;margin-left:15px;"}
 When the custom attribute with code is added, you can use it in Braze campaigns.